crizmo/dcez-client/README.md

+# Breeze cards

-This is the frontend for the DCEZ client. fetching discord activity using express
+This is the frontend for the Breeze cards.

-submodule - breeze
+Breeze helps you display your discord activity on your website / anywhere you want using the api or the client.